ryo-ma/gpt-assistants-api-ui/README.md

     AUTHENTICATION_REQUIRED="False" # Must change to True if you require authentication

-    # When using only one assistant, set the following, unset the OPENAI_ASSISTANT
+    # When using only one assistant, set the following, unset the OPENAI_ASSISTANTS variable.
     ASSISTANT_ID="asst_xxx"
     ASSISTANT_TITLE="Assistants API UI" # This is for the single agent title